 The major purpose of this programme is to actively help and suggest ways in which a laboratory can improve the quality of its service to the patient.
-The Centre’s staff have visited the majority of laboratories presently enrolled in the programme and funding is received from the New Zealand Ministry of Foreign Affairs & Trade [MFAT, NZ Aid Programme) and the New Zealand Insitute of Medical Laboratory Sciences (NZIMLS).
+The Centre’s staff have visited the majority of laboratories presently enrolled in the programme and funding is received from the New Zealand Ministry of Foreign Affairs & Trade [MFAT - NZ overseas development programme] and the New Zealand Insitute of Medical Laboratory Sciences [NZIMLS].

-In 2019 there are over 100 laboratories from 20 countries participating in all or part of the programme and these include:
+In 2021 there are approximately 90 laboratories from 20 countries participating in all or part of the programme and these include:

 2 Timor Leste Laboratory